 Your partners must understand how to effectively advertise and sell your products or services, which makes partner onboarding critical.

-You must train resellers on brand and partnership foundations when they’re newly hired.
+You must train resellers on brand and partnership foundations during their partner onboarding.
 This training content will contain guidelines for how your brand should be portrayed and what critical product information should be discussed during the sales process.

 Each partner’s training should be tailored to their specific needs, with a focus on how they can pitch the product to satisfy the demands of your common target.